Cork Wars: Intrigue and Industry in World War II

 Get the book:

 In 1940, with German U-boats blockading all commerce across the Atlantic Ocean, a fireball at the Crown Cork and Seal factory lit the sky over Baltimore.
-The newspapers said that you could see its glow from Philadelphia.
+Newspapers said that you could see its glow from Philadelphia.
 Rumors of Nazi sabotage led to an FBI investigation and pulled an entire industry into the national security web as America stood on the brink of war.

 More Praise for ‘Cork Wars: Intrigue and Industry in World War II’

-Maury Klein, author of A Call to Arms: Mobilizing America for World War II
+“Absorbing and illuminating . . .
+Taylor’s prose pulls the reader in from the first and never lets go.” — Maury Klein, author of A Call to Arms: Mobilizing America for World War II

-Douglas Brinkley, author of Rightful Heritage: Franklin D. Roosevelt and the Land of America
+“A vivid slice of life from that time that speaks to ours.
+A landmark achievement!” — Douglas Brinkley, author of Rightful Heritage: Franklin D. Roosevelt and the Land of America

 “Immigrants, spies, and businessmen populate David Taylor’s fascinating history of the important role that cork played in World War II.
-Next time you hold a wine cork in your hand, it’ll be hard not to think of a Baltimore factory and a story stretching from Maryland and California to Portugal and Morocco.”
+Next time you hold a wine cork in your hand, it’ll be hard not to think of a Baltimore factory and a story stretching from Maryland and California to Portugal and Morocco.” — Meredith Hindley, author of Destination Casablanca: Exile, Espionage, and the Battle for North Africa in World War II

 “This well-researched, well-told story takes readers into a world of espionage, industrial ingenuity, and American resilience.
-A compelling history with surprising breadth.”
+A compelling history with surprising breadth.” — Robert Whitaker, author of The Mapmaker’s Wife: A True Tale Of Love, Murder, And Survival In The Amazon

-Mark Athitakis, author of The New Midwest: A Guide to Contemporary Fiction of the Great Lakes, Great Plains, and Rust Belt
+“Richly researched history, delivered with a novelist’s heart.” — Mark Athitakis, author of The New Midwest: A Guide to Contemporary Fiction of the Great Lakes, Great Plains, and Rust Belt

-Mary Otto, author of Teeth: The Story of Beauty, Inequality, and the Struggle for Oral Health in America
+“Cork Wars captures the drama of three families whose lives are bound up with a precious forest product—and the urgency of war.” — Mary Otto, author of Teeth: The Story of Beauty, Inequality, and the Struggle for Oral Health in America

 Read more reviews on Goodreads and add your own!

-Or get the book at an independent bookstore near you.
+Get the book at an independent bookstore near you.

-The Stories in ‘Cork Wars’
+Family Stories in ‘Cork Wars’

 Frank DiCara’s story of growing up in Baltimore when Italian-Americans came under suspicion as the U.S. entered World War II: